How to Adjust Column Width Using Excel VBA (6 Methods)

 VBA Module

-Today we are going to discuss how to set column width in five handy ways.
-Here, we have a dataset containing the datasets of some books with their authors’ names, genres, and publication years.
+We’ll use a dataset containing the datasets of some books with their authors’ names, genres, and publication years.
 We will set the column width of the dataset using VBA codes so that the dataset can be seen properly.

 Dataset

-1.1 Setting Column Width for Single Column
+1.1 Setting Column Width for a Single Column

 Column B is not wide enough to display data clearly